Medical Record Audit Trails for Document Printing: HIPAA Audit Trail Requirements and How to Achieve Compliance

 Key Takeaways

 - Under HIPAA’s Security Rule, covered entities and business associates must record and review all activity involving ePHI.
-This includes actions performed while printing healthcare documents.
+This includes actions performed electronically during the healthcare document printing process.

 - Medical record audit trails should capture user IDs, timestamps, access points, and actions taken.
 They should be tamper-proof and frequently reviewed.